 In terms of the CEQR criteria, existing noise levels at locations on and adjacent to the project site are relatively high and range from "marginally unacceptable" to "clearly unacceptable."
-In terms of HUD criteria, noise levels on and adjacent to the project site are in the "unacceptable" and "normally unacceptable" categories.
+In terms of the U.S. Department of Housing and Urban Development criteria, noise levels on and adjacent to the project site are in the "unacceptable" and "normally unacceptable" categories.
 The high noise levels are due to a combination of existing sources: traffic on nearby streets, the FDR Drive, and the Brooklyn Bridge; traffic and trains on the Manhattan Bridge; aircraft flyovers; and boat traffic on the East River.